ganelson/inform/resources/Documentation/Writing with Inform.md

 The idea here is that the player sees that the words "big red button" are highlighted in some way, and may want to click on them.
 If so, the `splash rule` will run.

 **A mid-level explanation**.
 Under the hood, this is how that same hyperlink looks inside Inform's run-time facilities.
-When Inform says `"[link splash rule]big red button[end link]"`, it generates a value of a kind called `tagged hyperlink` to represent the "destination" of the link: that is, to represent what should happen if the link is clicked on.
-This is called "tagged" because it consists of both a "tag", meaning what to do, and a "value", meaning what to do it with.
-In this case, the tagged hyperlink is a combination of:
+When Inform says `"[link splash rule]big red button[end link]"`, it generates a value of a kind called `hyperlink token` to represent the "destination" of the link: that is, to represent what should happen if the link is clicked on.
+This is called a token it represents a value which is used when creating the actual hyperlink and which is returned when tthe player clicks on it.
+A hyperlink token consists of both a "tag", meaning what to do, and a "value", meaning what to do it with.
+In this case, the hyperlink token is a combination of:

 - the tag `rule hyperlink`, which is an instance of the kind `hyperlink tag`, with